-One may think the difference between public and private grant funding has an easy answer.
+You might think the difference between public and private grant funding is simple.
 Public funding comes from a federal, state, or another publicly funded agency.
 Private funding does not entail public funds and may include both grants and gifts, depending upon the organization’s mission.
-Not so fast… there are a myriad of “it depends” factors in discerning the funding source and how to best manage each, using research administration software.
-Some examples are:

 - Direct federal award to your institution

 - Pass-through funding from federal sources then awarded by a private organization or state agency to your institution

 - Subaward of federal funds awarded to another institution of higher education